 In the past, I have struggled with what to do with gifts I don’t need.
-Re-gifting always seemed like a no-no. Now I am comfortable giving that gift to a person that will get more value out of it than I would.
+Re-gifting always seemed like a no-no. Now I am comfortable regifting something to a person that will get more value out of it than I would.

-I am also coming to terms that I don’t have to give something to someone just to give.
+I am also coming to terms with knowing I don’t have to give something to someone just to give, (as in during the holidays).
 I want to give a gift that I know will bring value to that person’s life.
-I prefer to get a gift for someone the moment I find that perfect gift.
-Instead of being forced into finding a gift during the particular occasion.

 Giving a random gift to a friend outside of the usual gift occasions is so much more personal and meaningful.